The pressure applied by the compression socks narrows the diameter of the veins, which may help the blood to flow more quickly and reduce swelling.

-The same study also demonstrates that using mild compression stockings had positive impact on beneficial in reduction of ankle swelling, heavy leg and night cramps.
+The same study also demonstrates that using mild compression stockings had a positive impact on beneficial in the reduction of ankle swelling, heavy leg, and night cramps.

 Long distance traveling

-A long, uncomfortable position on the journey (doesn’t matter if it’s an aircraft or the car) is usually the price we have to pay to experience foreign countries in person.
+A long, uncomfortable position on the journey (doesn’t matter if it’s an aircraft or a car) is usually the price we have to pay to experience foreign countries in person.

 And, it doesn’t matter if you exercise for health or if you’re a competitive athlete, we can’t escape the fact that sooner or later, we all need to take time to rest and recover.

 Endurance sports like running or cycling require constant, repetitive movement.
 Which put lots of pressure on your legs.

 It’s all down to recovery.
 It’s not about how hard you can go in one session.
 It’s about how well you can recover, so you can do it again and again.

 So let’s see how long should you wear your compression socks during the day and, very importantly, how often?